Structure Learning for Directed Trees: Simulation Experiments

 The minimum edge reversal can be estimated using the same conditional expectation and entropy estimators of the experiment in \Cref{sec:ExperimentBivariateIdentifiabilityConstant}.
 However, estimating the identifiability gap between the second-best scoring tree and the causal tree needs further elaboration.
 We know that the best scoring (causal) tree can be found by Chu--Liu--Edmonds' (a directed MWST) algorithm.
 The second-best scoring tree differs from the best scoring tree in at least one edge.
 Thus, given the best scoring graph, we remove one of the $p-1$ edges of the best scoring tree from the pool of possible edges and rerun Chu--Liu--Edmonds' algorithm.
 We do this for each of the $p-1$ edges in the best scoring tree which leaves us with $p-1$ possibly different sub-optimal trees of which the minimum score is attained by the second-best scoring graph.

 For the experiment, we randomly sample data generating models similarly to the experiment in \Cref{sec:ExperimentGaussianTrees}.
-However, we change the causal functions from explicit sample paths of a Gaussian process to a GAM model estimating the sample paths due to memory constraints when generating large sample sizes. \Cref{fig:IdentifiabilityConstant_Multivariate} illustrates, for $p\in\{8,16\}$, boxplots of the difference between the identifiability gap and the minimum edge reversal for 100 randomly generated Gaussian additive noise tree models.
+However, we change the causal functions from explicit sample paths of a Gaussian process to a thin-plate spline regression model estimating the sample paths due to memory constraints when generating large sample sizes. \Cref{fig:IdentifiabilityConstant_Multivariate} illustrates, for $p\in\{8,16\}$, boxplots of the difference between the identifiability gap and the minimum edge reversal for 100 randomly generated causal additive tree models with Gaussian noise.
 For each model, the identifiability gap and corresponding minimum edge reversal is estimated from 200000 independent and identically distributed observations.
 The illustration suggests that it is in general necessary to also consider the conditional mutual information term in order to establish a lower bound.
 However, it also shows that in the majority (90\%) of the models, the minimum edge reversal is indeed a lower bound for the identifiability gap.